bahostetterlewis/prometheus/documentation/examples/remote_storage/remote_storage_receiver/README.md

-# Remote storage bridge
+# Remote storage receiver

-This is a bridge that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, or OpenTSDB.
+This is a receiver that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, or OpenTSDB.
 It is meant as a replacement for the built-in specific remote storage implementations that have been removed from Prometheus.

-For InfluxDB, this bridge also supports reading back data through Prometheus via Prometheus's remote read protocol.
+For InfluxDB, this binary is also an adapter that supports reading back data through Prometheus via Prometheus's remote read protocol.

 ## Building